Scheduling calendar service developed by Google

 Create a quick event to the Google Calendar.
 See the documentation

-Create an event to the Google Calendar.
+Create an event in a Google Calendar.
 See the documentation

-Delete an event to the Google Calendar.
+Delete an event from a Google Calendar.
 See the documentation

 import { axios } from "@pipedream/platform"